Table of Contents

 To start, we are going to discuss what the domestic violence presumption is in an Arizona child custody case by discussing the Arizona Court of Appeals’ decision on that issue in the case of Deluna v.
 Petitto.

-As part of that discussion, we will show you why it does not matter, for purposes of the domestic violence presumption, whether the domestic violence was considered by the court to be a significant act of domestic violence or, although still domestic violence, a less significant act of domestic violence.
+As part of that discussion, we need to distinguish between a significant act of domestic violence or significant history of domestic violence from a less significant act or history of domestic violence.

 Defining the Domestic Violence Presumption in Arizona Child Custody Cases

-Arizona law requires the court to make a domestic violence presumption in Arizona child custody cases if it determines a parent has engaged in domestic violence.
+Arizona law requires the court to make a domestic violence presumption in Arizona child custody cases if it determines a parent has engaged in a significant history or significant act of domestic violence.
+Notice the use of the word “significant” in the prior sentence.

 In its published decision in Deluna v.
 Petitto, — P.3d —, 2019 WL 4197236 (App.2019) the Court of Appeals explained the appropriate procedure the court must follow when examining domestic violence in family law cases.